trezm/type-doc/README.md

 - [What Works?](#what-works-right-now)

 ## Introduction

+_Warning:_ TypeDoc is still very much in development and there are definitely plenty of bugs.

 TypeDoc aims to provide a static type checking without changing JavaScript.
 This is accomplished by adding type annotations via comments near declarations.

 Take, for example, the following function to apply a transform to an input.
 There is an error in that `results` is defined as a `String`, yet is getting assigned a `Number`.
 TypeDoc aims to catch errors like this during static analysis rather than waiting until run time.